italicize/italicize.github.io/index.md

 ## [Word templates made easy](/word_template)

-A Word template is easier to set up with [a macro that reads style descriptions](/word_template).
+A new Word template is easier to start with [a macro that reads style descriptions](/word_template).

 ## [Next steps after a fresh installation of Windows&nbsp;10](/windows_setup)